-Accounts receivable includes recoverable insurance claims which are recognized when the Corporation receives approval of its claim from the insurance underwriter.
+Accounts receivable includes recoverable insurance claims which are recognized when the Corporation has reasonable assurance the claim will be accepted and paid by the insurance underwriter.

 (d) Inventory

 Inventories consisting primarily of items used for consumption onboard vessels are valued at the lower of historical cost or replacement cost.